Hacking into Wi-Fi | Cracking Passwords

 • The device gets hotter than before

-• Some apps do not work properly.
+• Some apps do not work correctly.

 • Increased use of data